Parī: Islamic scripture and interpretations

 Abu Ali Bal'ami's interpretation of the Qiṣaṣ al-anbiyāʾ, the History of the Prophets and Kings, God creates parī at some point after the vicious dīvs.
 They ruled the world until it was given to a tribe of angels called al-jinn (fereštegan), whose leader was Iblis.
 Although the parī are still present after the creation of Adam, and were present during the time of Keyumar, it is only after the flood that they became hidden from the sight of humankind.

-Isma'ilite scholar Nasir Khusraw (1004 – between 1072–1088) elaborates on the concept of parī in his explanation of angels, jinn, and devils.
+Isma'ilite scholar Nasir Khusraw (1004 – between 1072 and 1088) elaborates on the concept of parī in his explanation of angels, jinn, and devils.
 He asserts that parī is the Persian term for jinn.
 Then, he proceeds that the parīs are divided into two categories: angel and devil.
 Each parī would be both a potential angel and a potential devil (dīv), depending on obedience or disobedience.